 With longer, warmer days, summertime brings plenty of opportunities for seniors to enjoy the outdoors.
 We’ve put together a list of summer activities and precautions to help you stay safe and healthy while you’re enjoying everything the summer has to offer!

-1. Do aerobics in a pool
+1. Do Aerobics in a Pool

 You don’t have to be an Olympic swimmer to get enormous benefits from exercising in a pool.
 In fact, you don’t have to swim at all.
-For example, the simple act of walking in waste-high water is a great muscle-toning exercise.
+For example, the simple act of walking in waist-high water is a great muscle-toning exercise.
 Many gyms and community organizations offer water exercise classes for seniors.

-3. Tend a garden
+3. Tend a Garden

 It doesn’t sound strenuous, but gardening requires a lot of movement and uses many different muscles.
 For seniors who have a sufficient range of movement, it is an excellent way to retain strength and flexibility.
-Gardening also can be a highly social experience.
-Consult the 126-year-old National Garden Clubs for information about a club in your area.
+Gardening can also be a highly social experience.
+Consult the National Garden Clubs for information about a club in your area.

-4. Ride a bike
+4. Ride a Bike

 5. Consider Tai Chi

 The ancient Chinese practice of Tai Chi Chuan is an exercise that involves a series of relaxed and graceful movements, and it unlocks great health benefits for seniors, according to Harvard Health.
 Those benefits include improved balance, muscle strength, and flexibility, as well as aerobic conditioning.

 Many non-profit organizations, including some YMCAs, offer Tai Chi classes for seniors.
 Classes often are conducted in parks in the early morning.